Ambleside Roman Fort: Associated finds

 A tombstone found at Ambleside bore an inscription that translates as "killed within the fort by the enemy", indicating that at some point the fort was attacked, but that Roman control of the area continued.

 Finds from the early 20th century excavations included some coins of Faustina Iunior (161-175), Iulia Domna (193-217), and Valens (364-378).
 Ceramic finds included Samian ware dated to approximately AD 80 and later; this included a few examples of German Samian ware.
 Other finds included a silver spoon, pieces of glass, a number of bronze and iron artefacts, a lead basin, and seven lead sling-bullets.

 During investigations associated with a road-building project in 1982, a bracelet of twisted gold wire was recovered from contractors' spoil near the fort.
 A variety of ceramic fragments were recovered, with the majority dating to the Hadrianic and early Antonine periods.

 From Collingwood's excavations onwards, a number of lead slingshot bullets had been found in the vicinity of the fort.
 The scatter from the finds is suggestive of the idea that these were not randomly dropped, but may have resulted from a battle.
 Differences in appearance of the shot backed up when a 2021 project by the Trimontium Trust working with the University of Edinburgh carried out isotopic analysis of the bullets.
 This supported the idea that the two types of bullet were made from ore from two different sources.
 At the same time, a non-intrusive metal-detecting survey of the fortress site identified some 800 non-ferrous points, with very marked concentrations of point readings immediately outside the east wall of the fort, with another substantial scatter to the north.
 Alongside the tombstone inscription, and indications that some towers had been destroyed and rebuilt, the potential that many of these are sling-bullets may indicate that an otherwise unknown battle took place, either against uprising locals, or an insurrection from further north, with Roman firepower being directed to enemies outside the walls.

 Access

 The site is open to the public.
-Finds are on display at The Armitt in Ambleside.
+Finds are on display at The Armitt Museum in Ambleside.